simonehagey/orbdot/docs/source/models.rst

 where :math:`\omega_p` is the argument of pericenter of the planet's orbit and :math:`t_0` is the mid-time of a reference transit.

-To avoid underestimating uncertainties, the radial velocity models include an instrument-dependant "jitter" parameter to represent systematic noise.
-When ``"jit"`` is given as a free parameter, it is added in quadrature with the individual measurement errors:
+To avoid underestimating uncertainties, the radial velocity model fits include an instrument-dependant "jitter" parameter that represents systematic noise.
+When ``"jit"`` is given as a free parameter, it is added in quadrature with the individual measurement errors in the log-likelihood:

 .. math::
     \sigma = \sqrt{\sigma_i^2 + \sigma_{j}^2}